hpeliuhan/cmf/kubernetes/README.md

 ### Install CMF server/neo4j/minio using script.
-CMF server image is not publicly available in docker.io.
-Thus a private docker registry is used for the Kubernetes to pull image and create container.
+A private docker registry is used for the Kubernetes to pull image and create container.
 ```bash
 export MYIP= {IP}    #fill your IP address
 sh setup_script.sh